 Determination of Dischargeability

-There are other debts that may not be dischargeable, but only if the creditor files a lawsuit against you and the bankruptcy court determines it to be non-dischargeable.
-This includes debts incurred by fraud, embezzlement, larceny, breach of fiduciary duty, debts arising from willful or malicious injury, and a debt arising from a marital settlement agreement or divorce.
-Learn more at Discharging Debts: Debts That May Be Discharged.
+There are other debts that may not be dischargeable, but only if the creditor files a lawsuit against you and the bankruptcy court determines it to be nondischargeable.
+This includes debts incurred by fraud, embezzlement, larceny, breach of fiduciary duty, debts arising from willful or malicious injury, and debt arising from a marital settlement agreement or divorce.

-Thus, if you file for bankruptcy and the creditor never files a lawsuit to have the debt determined as non-dischargeable, as to those categories, the debt will be discharged.
+Thus, if you file for bankruptcy and the creditor never files a lawsuit to have the debt determined as nondischargeable under one of these categories, the debt will be discharged.
 However, this is not the case as to the previous categories listed above, which are automatically not dischargeable.